Shirley Bassey: Children

 The fathers of Bassey's two daughters, Sharon Bassey (a.k.a.
 Sharon Novak, born 1954) and Samantha Bassey (a.k.a.
 Samantha Novak, born 1963), are unknown.
 Bassey had Sharon at the age of 17 and her sister Ella raised her as her own daughter until the 1960s.
 Bassey's first husband suggested that Samantha, born during the couple's marriage, was the result of an affair between Bassey and Peter Finch.

-In 1985, Samantha, age 21, was found dead in the River Avon in Bristol, England.
+In 1985, Samantha, age 21, was found dead in the River Avon in Bristol.
 Bassey has always maintained that the death of her daughter was not a suicide.
-On 24 March 2010, Avon and Somerset Police confirmed they were undertaking fresh inquiries into the death and specifically claims that the convicted killer Michael Moffat was involved in her death.
-However, in October 2010 it was reported that the investigation came to an end and concluded that there "is no evidence of any criminal act involved" in Novak's death.
+On 24 March 2010, Avon and Somerset Police confirmed they were undertaking fresh inquiries into the death and specifically claimed that the convicted killer Michael Moffat was involved in her death.
+However, in October 2010 it was reported that the investigation had come to an end, concluding that there was "no evidence of any criminal act involved" in Novak's death.
 The ordeal of losing her daughter caused Bassey to temporarily lose her voice.

 In a 2009 interview, Bassey stated that she and her son, Mark, had reconciled.
 Bassey has four grandsons through her surviving daughter, Sharon Novak.

-Bassey resides in Monaco.
+As of 2009, Bassey resides in Monaco.

 In 2018, Bassey reported that she had a great-granddaughter.

-Accolades
+Honours and accolades

-In 1994, Bassey became a Commander of the Order of the British Empire (CBE).
-She was made a Dame Commander of the Order of the British Empire (DBE) on 31 December 1999 by Queen Elizabeth II for services to entertainment.
+Bassey was appointed Commander of the Order of the British Empire (CBE) in the 1994 New Year Honours and promoted to Dame Commander of the same Order (DBE) in the 2000 New Year Honours for services to entertainment.
 She was invited to perform in 2002 at the Party at the Palace, a public celebration of the Queen's Golden Jubilee.
 Bassey also performed at the Queen's Diamond Jubilee concert at Buckingham Palace on 4 June 2012, singing "Diamonds Are Forever".
 She was invited to perform at the Queen's 90th Birthday celebrations at Windsor Castle on 15 May 2016.
+She was appointed Member of the Order of the Companions of Honour (CH) in the 2024 New Year Honours for services to music.

 In 2012, Bassey was among the British cultural icons selected by artist Sir Peter Blake to appear in a new version of his most famous artwork – the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album cover – to celebrate the British cultural figures of his life that he most admires.
 In 2016, she was named as one of "the 50 greatest Welsh men and women of all time".
 In November 2016 the Royal Welsh College of Music and Drama announced the naming of the Shirley Bassey Studio in celebration of Bassey's long-standing support for young Welsh singers studying at the College.
-She was awarded a Knight in France's Legion of Honour in 2003, to signify her popularity and importance in the culture of France.
+She was made a Knight of France's Legion of Honour in 2003, to signify her popularity and importance in the culture of France.
 Bassey was awarded the freedom of her hometown, Cardiff, in a ceremony at City Hall on 17 May 2019.